 Can I Sue an Hotel or Apartment Landlord?

 A hotel, motel or resort owner (Marriott, Hampton Inn, Super 8, etc.) can be sued if you are assaulted on property owned by the company.

 Depending on the facts of your case, your landlord can be held liable (legally responsible) if you were raped, beaten up, or otherwise injured by another person in a hotel or in your apartment, a common area in the building, or the parking lot.
 In one of our recent cases, a woman was sexually assaulted in her apartment by an intruder.
 The landlord had not fixed a broken lock, which allowed the intruder entry into the apartment.

 Depending on the facts, yes, you may have the right to sue on behalf of your child if he or she was inappropriately touched at a child care facility.
 Our attorneys have experience with these kinds of cases.
-Our law firm was involved with a Minnesota case where a 3-year-old boy who was seriously injured at a casino child care center.
+Our law firm was involved with a Minnesota case where a 3-year-old boy was seriously injured at a casino child care center.
 The alleged assailant was a 9-year-old boy.

 Cameras caught the 9-year-old beating up the 3-year-old and then dragging him to a play tube, an enclosed play area, where the harm allegedly occurred.
 It’s unconscionable that this could happen.
 If anybody is standing within a few feet of the playground, they should be able to hear a child crying for help.
 The 3-year-old had bruises on his arm, which showed that he was either pulled or held down.
 He had finger marks on his neck and by his face.

 A medical examination revealed that there was some indication of sexual contact.

 In this type of case, we would allege that there wasn’t adequate supervision.
 In child care centers where there are enclosed play areas, those areas need to be monitored at all times, especially in a situation where there are children of varying ages.